-- 1 from both disciplines, if I can put it that way, both - 2 from Dr Crean and having the benefit of his views, and - presumably Dr Chisakuta, the next day, who has taken - that ward round, as well as Dr Hanrahan, bringing his neurological perspective to bear? - 6 A. Yes, possibly not for the whole -- all of the contact time that both consultants would have had because there - 8 were obviously other patients in intensive care.
-So - it's likely I would have been party to some of the - 11 - have had other duties as the junior members of the - medical staff. - 14 Q. I understand.
-But you'd have heard some of it and what 15 you perhaps didn't hear directly might be communicated 16 to you by other members of the team who had been there 17 because there would be some interest in finding out why - 18 a child who had come in an essentially moribund state, - 19 remained moribund, what had happened? - 20 A. Yes. - 21 Q. When Dr Chisakuta gave evidence the day before yesterday - 22 and Dr Stewart, who you also had contact with, both of - them formed the view that really, at that time, in PICU, 23 - the clinicians had appreciated that Lucy's fluid 24 - 25 management had been inappropriate and that had been
+- from both disciplines, if I can put it that way, both - from Dr Crean and having the benefit of his views, and - presumably Dr Chisakuta, the next day, who has taken - that ward round, as well as Dr Hanrahan, bringing his - neurological perspective to bear? - 6 A. Yes, possibly not for the whole -- all of the contact - time that both consultants would have had because there - were obviously other patients in intensive care.
+So - it's likely I would have been party to some of the - 10 discussion but likely not all of it.
+That would have - been okay if there was a single patient, but we would 11 - 12 have had other duties as the junior members of the - 13 medical staff. - 14 Q. I understand.
+But you'd have heard some of it and what - 15 you perhaps didn't hear directly might be communicated - 16 to you by other members of the team who had been there - 17 because there would be some interest in finding out why - a child who had come in an essentially moribund state, - 19 remained moribund, what had happened? - 20 A. Yes.

+- 21 Q. When Dr Chisakuta gave evidence the day before yesterday - 22 and Dr Stewart, who you also had contact with, both of - them formed the view that really, at that time, in PICU, 23 the clinicians had appreciated that Lucy's fluid - 25 management had been inappropriate and that had been